Distributing Your Finished Windows Game

 - Click Next to continue.

-An alternate method of initiating ClickOnce publishing is through the Publish properties of the Project Designer.
+An alternate method of initiating ClickOnce is through the Publish properties of the Project Designer.
 These can be accessed by double-clicking the Properties item in Solution Explorer or by clicking [project name] Properties on the Project menu.
 Then click the Publish tab.
-This tab provides the facility to set several additional publishing options, including the version number of the published application.
+This tab provides the facility to set several more options, including the version number of the deployed application.

 If you wish to distribute your game on a CD, use a CD-Rewriter or DVD-Rewriter to copy the files from the specified location to the CD-ROM or DVD-ROM media.